 Chef and Hell’s Kitchen star Gordon Ramsay takes you into his kitchen and guides you through 20 exclusive video lessons.
 He starts with basics like knife skills and then teaches you how to make intricate dishes like beef wellington.
 He’s much different in these videos than he is on his show, don’t worry.

 2. Wolfgang Puck’s Masterclass

 If Gordon Ramsay isn’t your style, maybe you would prefer to learn from the chef to the stars, Wolfgang Puck.
 Learn how to make tuna sashimi, roasted branzino and even cocktails.
-The course features 16 classes and Puck offers simple, practical step-by-step instructions you can easily recreate at home with your kids.
+The course features 16 classes and Puck offers simple, practical step-by-step instructions you can recreate at home.

 3. Udemy classes

 Udemy offers 65,000 online courses, including plenty of food-related and culinary courses.
-For instance, you can learn how to make craft beer at home, take a healthy living with “no oil” recipes course or learn how to make quick and easy Asian meals.
+For instance, you can learn the essentials, take a healthy living with “no oil” recipes course or learn how to make Thai specialities.

 4. Top Chef University